sudeep-009/PlayStoreAppReviewAnalysis/README.md

                   Q2.Categories with least number of Apps but Having High Rating and Installations?
                   Q3.Which Content Rating is preferred most?
                   Q4.Which Genres have most numbers of apps?
                   Q5.What is the average Ratings for Apps available?
                   Q6.What is the effect of price on Ratings?
                   Q7.Is Rating is proportional to Reviews or Installation?
                   Q8.What Percentage of Apps are paid ?
                   Q9.What is the Ratio of free and paid apps in different categories?
                   Q10.
 Which are the most expensive Apps and their category?
                   Q11.Do people prefer to pay to for apps and which category have most paid apps?
                   Q12.Which categories have bulky apps and how people Rate them?
                   Q13.Paid Apps:-the Ratings & what are the sentiment of users towards them?
                   Q15.What are the user sentiments toward different categories?
                   Q14.Does frequent updates help in improving Ratings and User Base?

 ## Understanding Data:
 Aap Dataset
                  a) Number of records present in the app dataset were 10841.
                  b) Number of features present in the dataset were 13.
                  c) All the attribute of the dataset is of object type except rating.
                  d) Duplicate Values present in the dataset were  1170.

 Review Dataset
                 a) Number of records present in the app dataset were 64251.
                 b) Number of features present in the dataset were 5.
                 c) All the attribute of the dataset is of object type except sentiment polarity and sentiment objectivity.
                 d) Duplicate Values present in the dataset were 0.

 ## Cleaning Data and Feature Engineering:
-a)
+a) Handling Missing Values:
+                (i)  Dropped all missing value present in the rating column.
+                (ii) Other features were filled with their mode.

+b) Duplicate Values:
+                All the duplicate values were dropped.

+c) Outlier Detection:
+                (i) One significant outlier was found in the rating column with value 19 using boxplot which was removed.

+d) Transforming Features: